-The government wants it to be fully digital by 2020, with businesses and landlords having to file their accounts online once a quarter.
+The government wants it to be fully digital, but not before 2020 at least, with businesses and landlords having to file their accounts online once a quarter.
 The reforms do not attempt to simplify the tax system; only the way it is administered.

 Individual taxpayers with straightforward tax affairs will no longer have to file an annual tax return, but will instead have to confirm their income details in an online Personal Tax Account pre-populated by the tax office from information it has gathered from third parties, such as banks, employers and other government departments.